hsenid-mobile/iot-app/README.md

-This is a sample application written in Node.js to talk with IoT device loaded with hSenid Mobile's [Iot-Kit](https://github.com/hsenid-mobile/iot-kit)
+This is a sample application written in Node.js to talk with IoT device loaded with [Iot-Kit](https://github.com/hsenid-mobile/iot-kit)

 How to Run